Skip to main content

 Insolvency

-When assets are sold, a transfer application must be submitted to us for review and decision.
-Our final decision ensures that the purchaser is an eligible licensee and that the application meets all requirements.
-Directive 088: Licensee Life-Cycle Management introduced new requirements for license transfers in the oil and gas sector.
+When infrastructure is sold, a licence transfer application must be submitted to us for review and decision.
+This step ensures that the purchaser is an eligible licensee and that the application meets all regulatory requirements.
+Directive 088: Licensee Life-Cycle Management outlines the requirements for licence transfer for the oil and gas sector.

 Unpaid Surface Lease Payments

 Landowners may apply for surface lease compensation through the Land and Property Rights Tribunal.
-Landowners should contact the tribunal for information or questions about surface lease payments.
-The AER and OWA are not involved with surface lease payments.
+The tribunal will provide information and guidance on eligibility and application requirements.

 Terminology